The local pub, and why you should buy a healthy smacko dog treats?

 Back to dog treats.

 People come to the markets that I have stalls at and ask for “something like Smacko’s”.
-You are probably not aware but smackos are owned by mars who are a confectionary company who also happen to make Grain filled dog kibble such as: Advance, Pedigree & Pal, Royal Canin, Nutro (natural Choice), Greenies, Exelpet, My Dog.
+You are probably not aware but smackos are owned by mars who are a confectionery company who also happen to make Grain filled dog kibble such as Advance, Pedigree & Pal, Royal Canin, Nutro (natural Choice), Greenies, Exelpet, My Dog.

 By buying grains in bulk and selling you dog “food” at inflated prices, they can afford to do national TV ads with funny animated dogs (almost as natural as their food), sell more then kill competition more, then put prices up…